 John D.

-Texas's extreme temperature swings and high humidity make garage door springs especially vulnerable to wear and failure.
+Extreme temperature swings and high humidity make garage door springs especially vulnerable to wear and failure.
 Left unchecked, aging springs can snap without warning, leaving you stranded.
 The good news?
-With the right maintenance strategies tailored to Texas conditions, you can extend spring life and prevent unexpected breakdowns year-round.
+With the right maintenance strategies, you can extend spring life and prevent unexpected breakdowns year-round.

-Texas's subtropical climate provides challenging conditions for garage door springs.
-Extended hot seasons accelerate metal fatigue, while temperature swings of 40°F or more in a single day stress spring coils.
-High humidity levels promote rust and corrosion, especially in coastal areas.
+Many regions experience conditions that are tough on garage door springs.
+Extended hot periods accelerate metal fatigue, while sudden temperature changes can stress spring coils.
+High humidity levels promote rust and corrosion, especially in areas with frequent moisture exposure.

 Regular Lubrication: Your First Line of Defense